-§ 12 Merger
+§ 12 Merger.

-- In accordance with Sections 181 to 191 KAGB, the Company may - a) transfer all the assets and liabilities of this Investment Fund to another existing domestic Investment Fund, an EU UCITS or UCITS investment stock corporation with variable capital (another one or a new one); or - absorb all the assets and liabilities of another available public investment fund into this UCITS Investment Fund. - The merger requires the approval of the competent supervisory authority.
-The details of the procedure arise from the Sections 181-191 KAGB. - 3.
+- 1. In accordance with Sections 181 to 191 KAGB, the Company may - a) transfer all assets and liabilities of this UCITS Fund to another existing domestic UCITS Fund or a new domestic UCITS Fund created thereby, an EU UCITS or a UCITS investment stock corporation with variable capital, or - b) absorb all the assets and liabilities of another available public investment fund into this UCITS Investment Fund. - 2.
+The merger requires the approval of the competent supervisory authority.
+Sections 181 to 191 KAGB provide details on the process. - 3.
 The UCITS Fund may only be merged with a public investment fund that is not a UCITS if the acquiring or newly formed investment fund becomes a UCITS.
 In addition, the merger of an EU UCITS into the UCITS Fund may take place in accordance with the provisions of Article 2 Paragraph 1p (iii) of Directive 2009/65/EC.